 Dictionaries like Merriam-Webster and the Oxford English Dictionary list the figurative sense of literally because the word is often used that way.
 (The meanings of many words have evolved over time.
 For instance, long before nice meant "enjoyable," it meant "finicky.")

-We're sympathetic to those who dislike the second sense of literally, but it tends to be very obvious when literally is used figuratively, as in the example in our definition: <will literally turn the world upside down to combat cruelty or injustice Norman Cousins>.
+We're sympathetic to those who dislike the second sense of literally, but it tends to be very obvious when literally is used figuratively, as in the example in our definition:

 Either way, this death notice for English comes late: Merriam-Webster added this sense to the dictionary in 1909.